-- Bruce Wayne telling one of his HR employees to grant full death benefits to Stickley's family, even though Wayne Enterprises' policy denies benefits in cases of suicide.
+- Bruce telling one of his HR employees to grant full death benefits to Stickley's family, even though Wayne Enterprises' policy denies benefits in cases of suicide.

 - Chase admitting to Batman that she's gotten over her childish crush and has feelings for another.
-Bruce feigns disappointment as The Bat, but smiles to himself (and the camera) once he turns away.
+Bruce feigns disappointment as the Bat, but smiles to himself (and the camera) once he turns away.

-Batman: Aren't you forgetting something Harvey, your coin.
-You were always two minds about everything.Two-Face: Yes of course you're right Bruce.
-Emotions always the enemy of true justice thank you.
+- Before Two-Face's death, the way he calls Bruce a friend before flipping his coin almost sounded like his humanity surfacing one final time.Batman: Aren't you forgetting something Harvey?
+Your coin.
+You were always two minds about everything.Two-Face: Yes, of course, you're right Bruce.
+Emotions always the enemy of true justice.
+Thank you.
 You've always been a good friend.

 - Batman finally accepting Dick Grayson as his new sidekick: Robin.
 The way the whole scene plays out makes it seem like all is finally right with the world.

 - Although it's presented much less effectively across the Burton and Schumacher films as it is in The Dark Knight Trilogy, the relationship between Batman and Commissioner Gordon is at its very best across the four films here; Batman blasting through the Riddler's projection over the Batsignal and giving Gordon a thumbs up to let him know everything will be okay, and Gordon cheering him on as he heads for the final showdown.
 It's a really brief but awesome payoff to the "He gave us the signal!" moment in the 1989 film.

 - The Deleted Scene in the Batcave with Bruce finding his father's journal and discovering that he wasn't responsible for his parents' death.